Mohamad-Jamal-J/CoinsGame/README.md

   - Optimizes player moves to maximize coin collection.

 - **Game Controls**:
-  - **Auto Button**: Initiates automatic animation of the game sequence.
+  - **Start Game Button**: Initiates automatic animation of the game sequence.
-  - **Step Navigation**: Allows users to move forward/backward through the game using arrow keys.
+  - **Manual Play Button**: Allows users to move forward/backward through the game using arrow keys.
   - **Reset Button**: Resets the game, placing all coins back in their original positions.

 - **Move Log Display**: